Inventory-Based Rating System™:

 - Suburban Residential Network had moderately poor IBR scores.

-Currently, the IBR system is being taught in Michigan and used by state and local road-owning agencies.
+Currently, the IBR System™ is being taught in Michigan and used by state and local road-owning agencies.

 For More Information

-For more information on the Inventory-Based Rating System, see the article Inventory Based Rating System: A Stable and Implementable Method of Condition Assessment for Unpaved Roads by Tim Colling, John Kiefer, and Pete Torola.
-This article and this web page content were published as part of the Transportation Review Board's compendium of papers for the 2017 Annual Conference and as a TRB poster presentation, respectively.
+The initial report was also repackaged into an article, Inventory Based Rating System: A Stable and Implementable Method of Condition Assessment for Unpaved Roads by Tim Colling, John Kiefer, and Pete Torola.
+This article as well as the system overview on this web page were published as part of the Transportation Review Board's compendium of papers for the 2017 Annual Conference and as a TRB poster presentation, respectively.